 Three Approaches to Avoid Mobile Ad Fatigue

 So how exactly do you keep your users from becoming desensitized to ads?
 Ad rotation and variation are important, but the ultimate vaccine against ad fatigue is interactivity.
-Let’s take a look at some of the best approaches.
+Let's look at some of the best approaches.

 Choose your ad formats wisely

-What’s good for the goose is not necessarily good for the gander.
-Overall user acquisition campaign objectives, your target market, and level of engagement from your existing cohorts will all dictate whether you should launch active or passive creatives.
+What's good for the goose is not necessarily good for the gander.
+Overall user acquisition (UA) campaign objectives, your target market, and level of engagement from your existing cohorts all dictate whether you should launch active or passive creatives.

-- Are usually video, static interstitials, or GIFs
+- Usually video, static interstitials, or GIFs

 - Perform well with more complex games that have higher learning curves